openstack/openstack-manuals/doc/admin-guide-cloud/source/objectstorage_components.rst

 Partitions
 ----------

-A partition is a collection of stored data, including account databases, container databases, and objects.
+A partition is a collection of stored data.
+This includes account databases, container databases, and objects.
 Partitions are core to the replication system.